-A “consumer lease” is defined in the NCC as a contract for the hire of goods by a person for a specified time at a specified rental under which they have no right or obligation to purchase the goods (s 169 NCC).
-If the lease contains an option or right to purchase the goods, it may be a “sale by instalments” agreement under section 9 of the NCC, and thus, potentially, a regulated credit contract.
+A “consumer lease” is defined in the NCC as a contract for the hire of goods by a person for a specified time at a specified rental under which they have no right or obligation to purchase the goods (s 169).

-The NCC does not apply to a lease with a fixed period of four months or less, or a lease for an indefinite period (s 171(1) NCC).
-It will also not apply to goods hired by an employee in connection with their remuneration or other employee benefits (s 171(2) NCC).
+The NCC does not apply to a lease with a fixed period of four months or less, or to a lease for an indefinite period (s 171(1)).
+It also does not apply to goods hired by an employee in connection with their remuneration or other employee benefits (s 171(2)).

 Section 172 of the NCC provides that where a party claims that the NCC applies to a consumer lease, and that it was entered into for personal purposes, it is presumed to be so unless the contrary is established.
 This is consistent with the equivalent provisions of the NCC in respect of credit contracts.
 However, section 172 applies only to contracts entered into on or after 1 July 2010.
 For contracts entered into before 1 July 2010, section 150 of the Uniform Credit Code (“Old Code”) applies (item 3(3) sch 1 Transitional Act).